 The Noida Toll Bridge Company Limited ("NTBCL/the Company") was promoted by Infrastructure Leasing & Financial Services Limited, ("IL&FS") as a special purpose vehicle for the implementation of the Delhi Noida Bridge Project on a Build, Own, Operate and Transfer (BOOT) basis.
-The Concession Agreement (Concession) executed between the Company, IL&FS and New Okhla Industrial Development
+The Concession Agreement (Concession) executed between the Company, IL&FS and New Okhla Industrial Development Authority ("NOIDA")

-Authority ("NOIDA") in November 1997, has given the Company the right to levy a User Fee.
+in November 1997, has given the Company the right to levy a User Fee.
+Subsequently, IL&FS has transferred its holdings to its Subsidiary IL&FS Transportation Networks Limited in the FY 2016-17.
 The Governments of Uttar Pradesh and National Capital Territory of Delhi have, in January 1998, has also executed a Support Agreement in favour of the Project/Concessionaire.